-The sectors which are particularly well represented in Ipswich are: information and communication technology, tech and digital creative; financial services and insurance; and transport, freight and logistics.
+The sectors which are particularly well represented in Ipswich are: information and communication technology, tech and digital creative; financiale services and insurance; and transports, freight and logistics, tourism and creative and cultural industries.

-8.158 Office uses are directed to the town centre through the approach to the location of development set out in policy CS2.
+- 8.238.158Office uses are directed to the town centre through the approach to the location of development set out in policy CS2.
 This will further be reflected in site allocations to be made in the Site Allocations and Policies (incorporating IP-One Area Action Plan) Development Plan Document Review and is in accordance with the National Planning Policy Framework, which defines offices as a town centre land use.
-Economic growth and home working are also supported through policy CS5 which supports the provision of full fibre broadband to new development within the Borough.

-- 8.159 The tourism sector, education sector and Ipswich Port are significant sectors in Ipswich.
+Economic growth and home working are also supported through policy CS5 which supports the provision of full fibre broadband to new development within the Borough. - 8.248.159The tourism sector, education sector and Ipswich Port are significant sectors in Ipswich.
 Policies elsewhere in this plan and/or the Site Allocations and Policies (incorporating IP-One Area Action Plan) Development Plan Document set out the approach to arts, cultural and tourism provision in the town, the Education Quarter and employment areas including the Port.
-The Council will support the University of Suffolk by safeguarding the campus for uses related to its operation. - 8.160 The Council will work with partners and the market to aid jobs delivery.
-Particularly important will be joint work through the Suffolk Growth Strategy and with the New Anglia Local Enterprise Partnership to deliver the infrastructure needed for jobs. - 8.161 The Council will also work through other areas of service delivery to support jobs growth, for example through marketing, promotion and investment activity to support employment, where appropriate.
+The Council will support the University of Suffolk by safeguarding the campus for uses related to its operationneeded to deliver the university and college developments. - 8.258.160 The Council will work with partners and the market to aid jobs delivery.
+Particularly important will be joint work through the Suffolk Growth Strategy and with the New Anglia Local Enterprise Partnership to deliver the infrastructure needed for jobs. - 8.268.161 The Council will also work through other areas of service delivery to support jobs growth, for example through marketing, promotion and investment activity to support employment, where appropriate.